Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 #### Q86.
 How are static functions different from global functions?

 - [ ] Static functions must be declared in advance of being defined.
-- [ ] Static functions must be declared is a separate header file.
+- [ ] Static functions must be declared in a separate header file.
 - [ ] Static functions always return the same value.
 - [x] Static functions can be accessed only in the file where they are declared.